fevieira27/MoveToBeActive/README.md

 - [X] Updated to Garmin SDK 7.4.2

 **5.3.0** (Estimated Q1 2025)
-- [ ] Not change altitute to km if watch has enough space to show it in meters
+- [ ] For watches that enough have space available, the watch face won't change the altitute to km anymore.
+But for some low resolution watches this update unfortunately won't be possible, so they will still keep the default behaviour of showing in km after 999m.
+- [X] Improved positioning of notifications icon across all watches and positions on the watch face
-- [ ] Fix bug with the weather forecast data field, which gives an IQ screen if bluetooth connection is lost or data is not being provided by the weather station
+- [X] Fixed bug with the weather forecast data field, which gives an IQ screen if bluetooth connection is lost or forecast data is not being provided by the weather station for at least 2 hours.
-- [ ] Give user the option to reduce font of Date (if watch has a smaller font size)
+- [ ] Now giving the user an option to reduce the Date font (if watch has a smaller font size available)
-- [X] Add the seconds hand also to MIP screens, but not all the time (only when using gestures, like the digital seconds that is currently available)
+- [X] Added the seconds hand also to MIP screens, but not all the time (only when using gestures, like the digital seconds that is currently available).
+I'm not willing to allow it to be on all the time since it occupies a huge portion of the screen and becomes a huge battery drain.
+Most people don't actually understand how an MIP screen works and will blame my watch face for the high battery consumption.
+- [X] SDK 7.4.2 was discontinued by Garmin and is not available anymore, which can only mean that it had critical bugs.
+Due to this, I'm rushing this updated to now compile this WF with SDK 7.4.3, which I hope will fix issues with several watches (mostly on VivoActive 5 since they lack a critical sensor for several data fields - Barometer, but also on other watches which would still have issues, only less frequent).

 **5.5.0** (Estimated Q2 2025)
 - [ ] Starting to change the code to use the new Complications class instead of Activity